getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Trust in Application Requirements

 QoO depends on application developers to define ROP and CPUP.
-If these are defined inaccurately—either unintentionally or maliciously—the resulting QoO scores may be misleading.
+If these are defined inaccurately-either unintentionally or maliciously-the resulting QoO scores may be misleading.

 To address such risks, the following recommendations are made: